 - We would also encourage you to outline plans for the capturing, evaluating and reporting the impact of patient and public involvement activities.

-INVOLVE has developed guidance both on how patients and public can be involved in its guidance notes for researchers.
-The processes, procedures and values necessary to support this involvement are explained in more detail on the INVOLVE website.
+NIHR has developed guidance both on how patients and public can be involved in its guidance notes for researchers.

 The role of the PPI lead can be undertaken by any of the co-applicants within the research team (or a named member of the team), who has the relevant skills, experience and authority to be accountable, represent, manage and embed patient and public involvement in all aspects of the research study/programme.

 This role should be a budgeted and resourced research team member.
 Examples of the activities a PPI lead might be accountable for are available.

 Please provide a summary below of the proposed PPI activities embedded throughout the research project lifecycle.
 Please clearly signpost to other sections of the 'Detailed Research Plan' where the PPI is described further in relation to the relevant project stage e.g. dissemination, intervention design, data collection, analysis.